What’s so famous about Gobi?

 6 | * | * | Sukhain huuvur |

-The Mongolian desert is home to a wide variety of plant and animal life, as well as different climate zones and topography.
-Especially in the Nemegt mountain range, located in the territory of Umnu-Gobi province in Mongolia, is famous for finding rare fossils of ancient native lizards.
+The Mongolian desert is home to a wide range of plant and animal life, different climate zones and topography.
+Especially in the Nemegt mountain range, which is located in the Umnu-Gobi province in Mongolia, is famous for finding rare fossils of ancient native lizards.

 Roy Chapman Andrews who is known as Indiana Jones, found the first dinosaur egg in the Mongolian Desert in 1923.
 The first discovery that dinosaurs laid eggs came from a complete nest found in the Flaming Cliffs

-Some of the most famous dinosaurs that have been found in the Gobi Desert include:
+Some of the most famous dinosaurs hat have been found in the Gobi Desert are:

 - Tyrannosaurus Rex